wallaronsk/DeepMimic_diffusion_mujoco/README.md

 ### Running the main motion generation code

-Now you are able to run the notebook, the only one to pay attention to is `temporal_unet_diffusion.ipynb`.
+All the relevant code is kept within `temporal_unet_diffusion.ipynb`.
 I have left headers and comments in the notebook to explain what each cell does.

 ### Playing the generated motions